Willow Creek Refuge & Preserve

 How does Willow Creek Refuge & Preserve spend its money?

 Willow Creek Refuge & Preserve directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Willow Creek Refuge & Preserve tax-deductible?